1998 Thurston High School shooting: Perpetrator

 Kipland Phillip Kinkel (born August 30, 1982), known as "Kip", is the second child of William and Faith Kinkel (née Zuranski).
-His parents were both Spanish teachers; Faith taught Spanish at Springfield High School, and William had taught at Thurston High School and Lane Community College; William had retired three years before the shooting, while Faith was still working.
+His parents were Spanish language teachers; Faith at Springfield High School, and William had taught at Thurston High School and Lane Community College; William had retired three years before the shooting, while Faith was still working.

 There was a history of serious mental illnesses in both sides of the family.
-Faith and William concealed this from psychologists; investigators hired by Kip's lawyers uncovered it, including one uncle who had stabbed a state trooper after a traffic stop in the late 1940s, believing the man had killed his brother during the war.
+Nine of Kinkel's relatives had mental illness severe enough to require their institutionalization.
+Faith and William withheld this from psychologists; investigators hired by Kip's lawyers uncovered it, including one uncle who had stabbed a state trooper after a traffic stop in the late 1940s, believing the man had killed his brother during the war.
+Faith Kinkel had herself been treated for depression with prescription antidepressants on two different occasions years apart.
+She was one of 30 on her side of the family, including all three of her sisters, who had either been diagnosed with mental illness or shown signs of it.
+William Kinkel had no history, but some of his reported behavior, such as keeping the house heating low enough in the winter months that the family had to put on outerwear while inside at night, suggests mental illness.
+It is unknown whether Faith knew the full extent of mental illness in her family history when she falsely told Jeffrey Hicks, the psychologist who later treated her son, that there was none.

-According to all accounts, Kinkel's parents were loving and supportive.
-His older sister Kristin was a gifted student.
+According to all accounts, Kinkel's parents were normal and cared for their son.
+His older sister Kristin was reportedly a gifted student.
 The family spent a sabbatical year in Spain when Kip was six, where he attended a Spanish-speaking kindergarten.
 Kip reportedly attended in an "unnormal" way, and his family said that he struggled with the curriculum.
 When he returned to Oregon, he attended elementary school in the small community of Walterville, about 5 miles (8 km) east of Springfield.
 His teachers considered him immature and lacking physical and emotional development.
-Based on the recommendation of his teachers, Kip's parents had him repeat the first grade.
+Following the recommendation of his teachers, Kip's parents had him repeat the first grade.
 During that year, he was diagnosed with dyslexia, which became worse, and placed in extensive special education classes by the beginning of second grade.